I.B. + M.A. DE LANDE LONG

 The Segmentation Layer supports the multiplexing of up to 64 independent streams of data.
 Each stream is labelled with a Multiplexer Access Point (MAP) identifier.
 The MAP ID is carried in the 1-octet segment header.

-In a system using telecommand authentication, the AU can be set to apply authentication to some MAPs and not to others.
+The AU can be set to apply authentication to some MAPs and not to others.
 MAP 63 is reserved for Authentication Control Commands.

 Virtual Channels